WNJD

 WNJD (102.3 FM) is a commercial radio station licensed to Cape May, New Jersey.
 It is owned by Jim Weller and Colin Walls, through licensee Mighty Voice Broadcasting, and it broadcasts a conservative talk radio format.

 WNJD is a Class A FM station with an effective radiated power (ERP) of 6,000 watts.
-The transmitter is in Wildwood, on New Jersey Avenue at Maple Avenue.
+Its transmitter is in Wildwood, on New Jersey Avenue at Maple Avenue.

 Programming

 Most of WNJD's programming is nationally syndicated conservative talk show hosts.
 On weekdays, the line-up includes Chris Stigall, Chris Plante, Charlie Kirk, Hugh Hewitt, Armstrong & Getty, Larry Elder, Eric Metaxas and America in the Morning.
 Most hours begin with an update from Townhall News.

 On weekends, syndicated shows include World Travel with Rudy Maxa and Real Estate Today as well as repeats of weekday shows.
-Several hours each Saturday and Sunday are devoted to Yacht Rock music.
+Several hours each Saturday and Sunday are devoted to Yacht rock music.